Suttonians RFC: 2000s

-The 2010s
+2010s

-This new decade began with Suttonians finishing in ninth position of AIL Division 3.
+In the 2010s, the decade began with Suttonians finishing in ninth position of AIL Division 3.
 The team won all games bar the final match against newly promoted Midleton.
-2010/11 was also notable for the emergence of a clutch of new young homegrown players.

-Unfortunately this decade did not prolong the "Golden Era" for the Club, as it was relegated, first from the AIL to the Leinster League Division 1A, then to Division 1B.
-At the end of the 2016/17 season the Club avoided further humiliation by winning a Relegation Play-off against Carlow RFC and barely securing its place in the division.
+In this period, the club it was relegated - first from the AIL to the Leinster League Division 1A, then to Division 1B.
+At the end of the 2016/17 season, the club avoided further relegation by winning a play-off against Carlow RFC and barely securing its place in the division.

-The following season heralded a new successful year, culminating in victory in a Promotion Play-off game against DLSP to gain access to Division 1A again.
-However the fortune of other Leinster clubs relegated from the AIL went against Suttonians, but the future looks better than it has been for many years with a strong coaching team and a united group of players.
+The following season saw victory in a Promotion Play-off game against DLSP to gain access to Division 1A again.
+However, the fortune of other Leinster clubs relegated from the AIL went against Suttonians.
 The 2018/19 season saw the club's Men's 1st XV win promotion to Leinster League 1A with 11 wins in 14 games and topping the table by seven points.

-The decade also saw the emergence and success of women's rugby at the Club, with the Ladies 1st XV engaged in the Leinster Division 2 and narrowly missing winning the league in 2018.
+The decade also saw the emergence and success of women's rugby at the club, with the Ladies 1st XV engaged in the Leinster Division 2 and narrowly missing winning the league in 2018.
 That same year however, the Ladies 1st XV won the Leinster Rugby Paul Flood Cup, disposing of three Division 1 teams along the way to reach the final.
-The 2018/19 has seen the Women's 1st XV win promotion to the 2019/20 All Ireland Women's league after winning the Leinster Women's division 2 emphatically with 14 wins from 14 matches and a 16 point difference to the second placed club.
+The 2018/19 has seen the Women's 1st XV win promotion to the 2019/20 All Ireland Women's league after winning the Leinster Women's division 2 with 14 wins from 14 matches and a 16 point difference to the second placed club.
 They won promotion to the AIL leagues with wins over established women's teams in a tough qualification process.

-The 2020s
+2020s

-The new decade began well with Suttonians managing to finish in the top half of the Division 1A table while beating the top two teams in the table in the final four games of the season.
+The new decade began well with Suttonians finishing in the top half of the Division 1A table while beating the top two teams in the table in the final four games of the season.
 This followed two seasons cut short and ultimately suspended by the onset of Covid-19.

 Players

 Drawing on the local community, Suttonians has been for many years a 'parish' style club attracting members from the immediate surroundings and just beyond.
-Still featuring a majority of home-grown players, the club is known for its hospitality and has been home to a number of players from further afield, many of whom retain strong links with the club.
+Still featuring a majority of home-grown players, the club has been home to a number of players from further afield, many of whom strong links with the club.
 Aaron Mauger plied his trade with the club for a season, before he broke into the professional ranks in New Zealand.
 Similarly, the club introduced Irish international Ian Keatley to the game of rugby.